SLIDER

 When I settled into my hospital bed and everyone had left us alone, Bron sat down next to me.
 I took a peek at my chest.
 My right breast resembled a shriveled raisin, the skin tucked into itself against my chest with a row of stitches down the front.

-I couldn’t help the hot tears that come then.
-My body is so ugly; it’s deformed and bruised and battered.
-What happens next?
-How long will I be this way?
+I couldn’t help the hot tears that came then.
+My body was so ugly; it was deformed and bruised and battered.
+What would happen next?
+How long would I be this way?
 Bron held me for a few minutes as I cried.
 The situation just stunk.
 It was without a doubt the right thing to have a double mastectomy.
 I had cancer!
 But I wasn’t expecting complications.
 Finally, I wiped my tears away and changed the subject.
-I’m going to be okay, I determined.
-This is just a hiccup.
+I was going to be okay, I determined.
+This was just a hiccup.

 Bron and I spent the rest of the day together at the hospital.
 I ordered hospital food, including smoothies and fruit plates to eat on repeat.
 We watched a movie on the laptop.
 I kicked off my socks and covers for a few hours; it felt so hot!
 In reality, though I never ran a fever, I’m pretty sure that’s when my infection finally took a turn for the better.
 Bron and I strolled around the fourth floor together with my IV drip in tow to stretch our legs, though I felt a little light headed.
 I was happy to have the company.
 So many patients on the floor looked lonely.